mekatronik-achmadi/archlinuxmate/notes/raspberry/guides/install_base.md

     echo "SSH Login Success"
 else
     if [ -z "${DISPLAY}" ] && [ "${XDG_VTNR}" -eq 1 ]; then
-        # for cli or tigervnc
+        # for idle cli or tigervnc
         true

+        # for runnable scripts
+        #bash ~/script.sh

         # for actual display
         #exec startx